 Florida Rats In Attic: Warning Signs

-In Florida, rats that make their nests in attics are most likely to be roof rats, as these are the most common variety of Florida rat and are also great climbers that have no trouble reaching and building a nest up high.
-If you suspect rat activity in your attic, look for dark, greasy rub marks along the rafters in your attic, and also look for gnaw marks on wood, drywall and even electrical wires.
+In Florida, rats that make their nests in attics are most likely to be roof rats, as these are the most common variety of Florida rats and are also great climbers that have no trouble reaching and building a nest up high.
+If you suspect rat activity in your attic, look for dark, greasy rub marks along the rafters in your attic, and also look for gnaw marks on wood, drywall, and even electrical wires.

 Best Way To Get Rid Of Rats In Attic